hsingh17/Spendings-Tracker/README.md

 This repository holds the code for my spendings tracker app built with Java and React.js

 ## TODO

-- maybe add a notes/memo field when adding spendings
 - possible cutover to cognito(?)